MDAnalysis/UGM2023/hackathon/fix-an-issue/README.md

-Our recommended pick is the [doctest MEGA-issue]() which involves fixing our documentation so that code examples are self-contained and should run on their own if you tried them out!
+Our recommended pick is the [doctest MEGA-issue]() which involves fixing our documentation so that code examples are self-contained and should run on their own if you try them out!
 Here multiple attendees can work on this issue, just let us know which files you are planning to work on.